 Food and beverage charges

-The chef and staff are happy to arrange the purchase of all provisions (whether for preparation by the chef or at a guest’s request), including wines, spirits, beer and soft drinks.
+The chef and the staff are happy to arrange the purchase of all provisions (whether for preparation by the chef or at a guest’s request), including wines, spirits, beer and soft drinks.
 We recommend that the chef is provided with a ‘float’ to start with.
-Receipts will be kept for reference daily or at the end of the stay, and a service charge of 30% applied to cover admin and transport.
+Groceries and beverages are charged at cost price.
+Guests will be requested to provide grocery money in advance and the staff will do the shopping and keep the receipts for reference.

 Good food – and being effortlessly and well catered for – is key to a relaxing and rewarding holiday experience.
 Villa Voyage guests can enjoy delicious home-cooked food whenever – and wherever – they want.
 The chef can prepare everything from snacks and picnics to gourmet dinner parties for up to 24 people.
 His expertise covers international and Indonesian cuisine, Italian being a favourite, and his creative presentation is on a par with the finest restaurants in Bali.
 Guests may glance through a suggestion menu to whet their appetite: ginger and corn soup, three-colour pepper salad, chicken parmagiano and Grand Marnier soufflé, for example.
 Or Tom Kha Gai (spicy coconut and chicken soup) spring rolls with chilli sauce, grilled snapper with sambal and chips, and banana flambé.